 Jeff Stoller, CAA- Athletic Director

-Jeff Stoller is a nationally certified Athletic Administrator who is in his 15th year as Athletic Director at Bishop McGuinness.
+Jeff Stoller is a nationally certified Athletic Administrator who is in his 17th year as Athletic Director at Bishop McGuinness.
 During his time at Bishop, he has helped lead the school to 8 Northwest Conference Wells Fargo Cups and 6 State Wells Fargo Cups for top overall athletic program.
 He was also named 2010 Triad Sports Weekly Athletic Director of the Year.
 Coach Stoller grew up in Plattsburgh, New York where he attended Catholic High School at Mount Assumption Institute.
 After high school, he went on to play baseball for the Altona Bombers of the Champlain Valley League.
 After finishing his baseball playing days, he became the Athletic Director, Head Varsity Baseball Coach, and an English Teacher at Oak Ridge Military Academy in Oak Ridge, NC.
 Coach Stoller was named Triad Athletic Conference Varsity Baseball Coach of the Year in 2000, 2001, and 2002.
 During his tenure at Oak Ridge, he also served three years as president of the Triad Athletic Conference.
 Following that, he served three years as President of the Piedmont Athletic Conference as well.
-He also served on the NCISAA State Baseball Seeding Committee and is currently on the Triad Basketball Officials Association Board of Directors in addition to the NCHSAA Non-Traditional Schools Committee.
+He also served on the NCISAA State Baseball Seeding Committee and is currently on the Triad Basketball Officials Association Board of Directors in addition to the NCHSAA Non-Traditional Schools Committee and the NCHSAA Education and Athletics Committe.
 Coach Stoller also served on the Clinton County, NY Chamber of Commerce Community Image Task Force and the Clinton County, NY Educational Advisory Committee.

 Pat Bowen - Athletic Asst., Head Varsity Baseball Coach, JV Football Coach